2004-2013 BMW 3-Series Mass Air Flow MAF Sensor Replacement

 This guide provides instructions on changing the Mass Air Flow (MAF) sensor on a 2004-2013 BMW 3-Series.

 The mass airflow sensor is held with two screws and is very straightforward to replace.
-The sensor itself is located near the air filter housing on the driver’s side of the engine.
+The sensor is located near the air filter housing on the driver’s side of the engine.

 Symptoms